RedShotSh/Y2JB-P2JB-bdj_unpatch/README.md

 ## Brief

 This is just for **simple + local (no network needed) + auto** unpatch bdj via Y2JB with P2JB.
-If lucky, one time run (~50 minutes) would succeed and switch to BD-UN-JB for PS5 FW 10.20-12.00.
+If lucky, one time run (~50 minutes) would succeed and switch to BD-UN-JB for PS5 FW 10.20-12.00 disc edition.

 ## Requirements

-PS5 firmware version from 9.00 to 12.40.
+PS5 firmware version from 9.00 to 12.40 disc edition.
 But only from 10.20 to 12.00, it is reasonable to unpatch bdj.
 Because poopsloit only support upto 12.00 and Y2JB+Lapse works perfect upto 10.01.

 ### For Jailbroken PS5